-We were almost at the end of this incredible adventure, arriving in time for lunch at Villa Ombak with some free time to explore before our farewell dinner cruise.
+When we arrived in Gili Trawangan, were almost at the end of this extraordinary adventure.
+Arriving just in time for lunch at Villa Ombak, it was nice to chill while taking in the spectacular views.
+After lunch, I was excited to have some free time to explore before our farewell dinner cruise.

 24 Hours on Gili Trawangan

-Arriving on the island of Gili Trawangan, I realized why backpackers and those craving a party atmosphere flock to this Indonesian destination.
+Once you’re on the island of Gili Trawangan, you quickly realize why backpackers and those craving a party atmosphere flock to this Indonesian destination.

 Also known as Gili T, it’s one of three of the Gili islands, with Gili Air and Gili Memo being the other two.
 Gili T is the largest of the three and the most distant, but that doesn’t prevent the snorkelers, divers, and partygoers from visiting.
-Gili T definitely has an island vibe.
+Gili T definitely has an island feel to it.

-This island town stays up late but gets up surprisingly early as well.
+This beach town stays up late but gets up surprisingly early as well.
 The boats are ready and waiting to take snorkelers and divers out for the day.

 Around every corner you’ll see offers for lessons, dive certification, and tours.

 Snorkeling and diving in Indonesia is one of the biggest reasons people flock to the country.
 Five minutes in the water and you’ll know why.
-This shot is from Raja Ampat but the snorkeling is fantastic all over.
+This shot is from Raja Ampat but the snorkeling is fantastic in Gili Trawangan, as well.

 I even got my cat fix while in Gili T.